Half Moon Bay mass shooting: Suspect charged with 7 counts of murder; Victims identified

 HALF MOON BAY -- A farmworker accused of killing seven people in a mass shooting at two Half Moon Bay mushroom farms was charged Wednesday with seven counts of murder and one of attempted murder.

-Chunli Zhao, 66, was scheduled to make his first court appearance Wednesday at 1:30 p.m. in Redwood City.
-It was not immediately clear whether he had an attorney who could speak on his behalf.
+Just hours after the Half Moon Bay shooting, multiple people were shot and one person was killed in Oakland during a music video shoot at a gas station near Mills College.

+Wagstaffe said the Half Moon Bay mass shooting was the largest in San Mateo County's history.

-The San Mateo County Coroner on Wednesday morning identified six of the seven victims in Monday's horrific mass shooting at two Half Moon Bay farms.
+The county coroner's office on Wednesday morning identified six of the seven victims in Monday's horrific mass shooting at two Half Moon Bay farms.

 The victims were identified as: